Chamaeleon complex: Chamaeleon II dark cloud

 Chamaeleon II contains the Uhuru source 4U 1302–77.
 It is close to RXJ 1303.1-7706 at RA 13h 03m 04.70s Dec -77° 06' 55.0", a K7-M0 new WTT.
 The Chamaeleon II dark cloud contains some 40 X-ray sources.
 Observation in Chamaeleon II was carried out from September 10 to 17, 1993.
 Source RXJ 1301.9-7706, a new WTTS candidate of spectral type K1, is closest to 4U 1302–77.
+Stars in Chamaeleon II have a mean age of 2-6 Myr.
+This age was later revised to 1-2 Myr.
+Cha II stars have a larger disk fraction than Cha I in this study.
+A study with ALMA detected 22 disks around stars in Cha II in continuum.
+There are also candidate planetary-mass objects in Cha II that are surrounded by disks.

 Chamaeleon III dark cloud

 "Chamaeleon III appears to be devoid of current star-formation activity."
 There are two particularly prominent nebulae associated with this area.
 The smaller is commonly known as the Thumbprint Nebula and the larger The Talon Nebula.

 Extended definition

 The cloud is sometimes extended with an eastern part, and together with the distinctively long Dark Doodad Nebula (or Musca nebula) to the north the complex is called the Musca-Chamaeleonis Molecular Cloud.

+Two foreground associations are found near the Chamaeleon dark clouds.
+These are named after ε Chamaeleontis (3-5 Myr, distance 110 parsec) and η Chamaeleontis (4-8 Myr, distance 97 parsec).
+The proper motion of these associations are distinct from Chamaeleon I and II, but it is unclear whether the associations are physically connected to the dark clouds.
+One notable member of the ε Chamaeleontis association is WISEA J120037.79-784508.3, which is one of the closest brown dwarfs that is surrounded by a disk.